jiaqi-suger/okta-integration/okta-integration-with-scim-solution.md

 Tests:

-1. Add user: the user is created in Auth0 and can access console ui.
+- Add user: the user is created in Auth0 and can access console ui.
-2. Add a group: users in the group are created in Auth0 and can access console ui.
+- Add a group: users in the group are created in Auth0 and can access console ui.
-3. Add user to a assigned group: the user is created in Auth0 and can access console ui.
+- Add user to a assigned group: the user is created in Auth0 and can access console ui.
-4. Remove user or remove users from group:
-   1. Auth0 users are not deleted.
-   2. Users can still access console ui until they log out and try to log in again.
+- Remove user or remove users from group: Auth0 users are not deleted but marked as "Blocked".
+Users can still access console ui until they log out and try to log in again.
 Then the login will fail.

+3. Add additional attributes to SCIM schema: `suger_role`

+4. Update the user's `role` in DB based on `suger_role`.

+5. Run a cronjob to clean up blocked users.

+6. Publish the Okta apps to OIN (Okta Integration Network).

 ### SCIM + SAML